stipefrkovic/emissions-data-web-app/README.md

 # Emissions Data Web Application

-2023-24 Web Engineering Project - Group 23
+Web application using and showcasing the [CO2 and Greenhouse Emissions data](https://github.com/gyleodhis/owid_co2_data).
+Created by Group 23 of the 2023-24 Web Engineering course.

 ## Deliverable Deadlines